 Email addresses are often entered by system end users, and so often contain unreliable information.
 We'll use the AdventureWorks EmailAddress table an example for this exercise.

 One of the most common validations for email addresses is to simply ensure they all conform to the following format: firstname.lastname@example.orgLevelDomain.
 This can be done entirely with native TX DWA functionality.

-The first step is to create a flag field.
-In this example, we'll call the flag IsValidFormat.
+The first step is to create a custom field that can be used as an error flag.
+In this example, we'll call the field IsValidFormat.
 It can be tempting to make this field a boolean data type, but this prevents us from doing math (e.g. SUM aggregation) based on the field.
 Instead, let's make it an Integer.

 We can then add two fixed transformations to set the field to 0, then 1, in that order.
 Finally, we add a condition to the "1" fixed transformation to have it only run when the value in EmailAddress is LIKE "%@%.%".

 Now we have have a field with two possible values: 1 or 0.
 We can add a field validation to only include the record if the IsValidFormat flag equals 1.
 The final end result should look like this: